jasbner/LLM-context/standup.md

 Suggest new Linear tickets for any untracked work mentioned Do not automatically create these tickets just provide a list and I will indicate which tickets to generate.
+The list should be numbered so I can select which tickets to create.

 Recommend appropriate:

 Ticket titles and descriptions